 Jail and Inmate Search in Virginia

-The state of Virginia currently has 29,790 inmates in prison and another 669 in jail.
-Virginia’s Department of Corrections also oversees 1,719 people on parole and 58,605 on probation.
+The state currently has 29,790 inmates in prison and another 669 in jail.
+VA’s Department of Corrections also oversees 1,719 people on parole and 58,605 on probation.
 1,565 of those inmates reside in private prisons.
 Two more are in local hospital facilities.
 471 live in detention centers.
-Virginia’s prison population is about 100 more than the national average.
-The most significant portion of Virginia inmates are Black (60%), 16% are American Indian, 12% are Hispanic, and the rest are White.
-Virginia operates and maintains a lot of facilities including 71 jails and 26 prisons.
+The state’s prison population is about 100 more than the national average.
+The most significant portion of VA inmates are Black (60%), 16% are American Indian, 12% are Hispanic, and the rest are White.
+The state operates and maintains a lot of facilities including 71 jails and 26 prisons.

 Table of Contents

 What are Jail Records?

 Virginia jail inmate search records are the paperwork that follows an inmate through the penal system.
 It begins when they are arrested, and intake documents are filled out and filed under their specific ID.
 Then everything that happens to them after is kept in the file.
 Things like visitors logs, court appearances, charges, sentencing, moving to a new facility and participation in education or work-release programs.
 Virginia inmate search records are kept until the person completes sentencing and parole.
 They are shared among all branches of law enforcement to keep things seamless.

 The state makes it easy for you to locate an inmate incarcerated in one of their jails or prisons.
 Using a quick name or inmate ID search, you can see a list of inmate matching your criteria.
 The list of results you will get will show the offender number, name, gender, race, release date, and location.
 You can click on the location for address and contact information.
 You may also choose to use a Virginia inmate records search online to find someone in jail or prison.
 You may get more details including physical description, criminal history, sex offenses, mug shots and more.

 Creating Public Jail Records